framer/motion/api/framer-motion.api.md

 export class AnimationControls {
     // @internal
     mount(): void;
+    // Warning: (ae-forgotten-export) The symbol "VariantLabels" needs to be exported by the entry point index.d.ts set(definition: VariantLabels | TargetAndTransition): void;
     // Warning: (ae-forgotten-export) The symbol "Transition" needs to be exported by the entry point index.d.ts
     //
     // @internal